nobody-famous/alive/README.md

-# Common Lisp Extension
+# Alive: The Average Lisp VSCode Environment

-Language extension to add support for editing Common Lisp files.
-Very much a work in progress.
-I wouldn't even call it alpha quality at this point, it's more "works for me, YMMV" quality.
+An attempt to create a Common Lisp extension for VSCode.
+It's still a work in progress, though some basic things are working.
+I wouldn't currently recommend it for doing serious work.

 ## Features

-* Basic syntax highlighting
+* Syntax highlighting
-* Minimal code completion
+* Code completion
 * Code formatter
 * Snippets
-* Basic REPL integration
+* REPL integration

 ## Extension Settings